FrontendMasters/react-enlightenment/what-is-react.md

 });
 ```

-That `<div>` is an HTML like tag, yes in JavaScript, called JSX.
-JSX is a custom JavaScript syntax used by React to express React elements that map to HTML elements.
-This syntax must be transformed from JSX to real JavaScript by a JavaScript transformer called [Babel](http://babeljs.io/).
+That `<div>` is an HTML like tag, yes in JavaScript, called [JSX](https://facebook.github.io/jsx/).
+JSX is a custom JavaScript syntax used by React to express React elements that map to real HTML elements.
+React elements, defined using JSX should not be considered a one to one match to HTML elements.
+There are [differences](https://facebook.github.io/react/docs/dom-differences.html) and some [gotchas](https://facebook.github.io/react/docs/jsx-gotchas.html).

+JSX syntax must be transformed from JSX to real JavaScript in order to be parsed by ES5 browsers.
+The tool used to transform JSX is called [Babel](http://babeljs.io/).

 After Babel transforms the JSX into real JavaScript, it will look like this: